 With so many choices, how can you select the program that’s best for you?
 You should think about programs that fit into your academic goals and your personal interests.
 Continue to search our website or come to the Center for International Education to discuss the possibilities.
-Then, make an appointment with your Academic Advisor in your major department (or your potential major department) to discuss how study abroad can fit into your academic plan.
+Then, make an appointment with your Academic Advisor to discuss how study abroad can fit into your academic plan.

 Know your DegreeWorks!

 Knowing where you are in your academic career is essential to choosing the study abroad program that's right for you.
 EKU students should carefully monitor their DegreeWorks audit.
 This report shows which requirements have been completed and which requirements still remain to be completed.
 If you have not yet declared your major, you can run a "what-if" DegreeWorks audit that will show how close you are to completing your degree and intended major.

 Once you are ready, you will apply online, BOTH with the provider and with the EKU Center for International Education.